sharkwouter/minigalaxy/README.md

 **MX Linux**

-Currently available in the Test Repository.
-Please use MX Package Installer or Synaptic. (http://mxrepo.com/mx/testrepo/pool/test/m/minigalaxy/).
+Currently available in the [Test Repository](http://mxrepo.com/mx/testrepo/pool/test/m/minigalaxy/).
+Please use MX Package Installer or Synaptic instead of manually installing the .deb from the repo.

 **Other distributions**